developer-onizuka/redisCache-MongoDB/README.md

 - Redis™ Helm Chart will deploy a master-slave cluster, with the option of enabling using Redis™ Sentinel.<br>
 - Redis™ Cluster Helm Chart will deploy a Redis™ Cluster topology with sharding.

-My choise is Redis itself not Redis cluster.
+My choice is "Redis™ Helm Chart" in this repo.

 # 0. Install Redis